-The LARCP department within Kansas State University’s College of Architecture, Planning, & Design (APDesign) is now offering a Bachelor of Science in real estate and community development (RECD).
+The LARCP department within Kansas State University’s APDesign is offering a Bachelor of Science in real estate and community development (RECD).
 The RECD degree combines finance, planning, and community development knowledge to position students in communities doing exciting work!

 There is a long-standing Master of Regional and Community Planning (MRCP) program established within the department.
 While the MRCP program focuses heavily on a curriculum for aspiring professional planners, the new RECD program has a broader focus on community development professional opportunities with greater emphasis on real estate within the built environment.

 Uniquely, the RECD curriculum bridges community development and business with the inclusion of real estate learning, capitalizing on K-State’s strengths.